jsayram/AndroidApp_Assigment/README.md

 This application (MealPrep) helps users to decide on what meal they want to prep and how to prep the meal they desire.

+# Third Iteration (12/04/2016):
+We have chosen to implement these for our third iteration; it includes three more user stories.
+In addition, we have included Checkstyle, which will be used to ensure "code cleanliness" and unit tests as well.

+# Feature Name: Lunch

+		As a person who wants lunch
+		So that I can search for an appropriate meal
+		I want to eat according to what time of the day it is\

+Few lunch meals are added to the application where a user can view a picture of the full lunch meal.

+# Feature Name: Add Note

+		As a picky eater
+		So that I can add small changes to a meal
+		I want to cook the meal I made changes to

+Users can add quick notes if they have a different preference of how a certain recepie should be made.

+# Feature Name: Dinner

+		As a person who wants dinner
+		So that I can search for an appropriate meal
+		I want to eat according to what time of the day it is

+Users can now view the dinner menu.
+A few more recepies have been added where users can view a picture of the full dinner meal.

 # Second Iteration (11/08/2016):
 We have chosen to implement these for our second iteration; it includes three more user stories.
 In addition, we have included Checkstyle, which will be used to ensure "code cleanliness".